data-intuitive/viash_tutorial_1/130-Components/README.md

-We can start from the [`rocker/tidyverse:4.0.3`](https://hub.docker.com/r/rocker/tidyverse/) container, which already contains all of the tidyverse packages.
-The extra dependencies can be installed as follows.
+We can start from the [`rocker/tidyverse:4.0.3`](https://hub.docker.com/r/rocker/tidyverse/) container, which already contains all of the tidyverse packages, but some extra dependencies need to be installed.

 ``` {.yaml}
 platforms: